-- 1. Exception 1 to §140.9(a)1: Computer rooms with an ITE design load less than 5 tons in a building that does not have any economizers.
-The computer room exception applies only if none of the other cooling systems in the building includes an economizer.
-The analysis for this requirement was performed using a 5-ton AC unit with an air/air heat exchanger.
-Even with the added cost and efficiency loss of a heat exchanger, the energy savings in all the California climates justified this requirement. - 2.
-Exception 2 to §140.9(a)1: Applies to computer rooms with an ITE design load less than 20 tons in a larger building with a central air-handling system and complying air-side economizer that can fully condition the computer rooms on weekends and evenings when the other building spaces are unoccupied.
+- 4. Exception 4 to §140.9(a)1: Applies to computer rooms in a larger building with a central air-handling system and complying air-side economizer that can fully condition the computer rooms on weekends and evenings when the other building spaces are unoccupied.
 This exception allows the computer rooms to be served by fan coils or split system direct expansion (DX) units as long as the following conditions are met: - a.
-The economizer system on the central air-handling unit is sized sufficiently that all the computer rooms are less than 50 percent of the total airflow capacity and the economizer system can provide full economizer cooling to the computer room at outside temperatures of 65°F dry bulb and below or at outside temperatures of 50°F wet bulb and below. - b.
-The central air-handling unit is configured to serve only the computer rooms if all the other spaces are unoccupied.
+The economizer system on the central air-handling unit is sized sufficiently that all the computer rooms are less than 50% of the total airflow capacity. - b.
+The central air-handling unit is configured to serve only the computer rooms if all the other spaces are unoccupied. - c.
+The supplemental cooling systems for the computer rooms are locked out when the outside air drybulb temperature is below 60°F and the noncomputer room zones are less than 50% of the design airflow.